Frequently Asked Questions (FAQ)

 Where can I find a copy of the current edition of the ABET Accreditation Policy and Procedures Manual?

 All ABET Accreditation Policy and Procedures Manuals can be found on the Accreditation Criteria & Supporting Documents page.

 Where can I get a copy of the current Self-Study Report Template for any of the four Accreditation Commissions?

 The Self-Study Report Template can be found here.

 Where can I gain access to a roster of names and email addresses for ABET Headquarters staff members?

-Login to MyABET, from the Commissions and Accreditation Council expand the All Commissions section and select the Commission Directory (PDF).
-Contact information can be found toward the back of the directory.
+Log in to MyABET.
+Then, from the Commissions and Accreditation Council expand the All Commissions section and select the Commission Directory (PDF).
+Contact information for ABET accreditation staff members can be found toward the back of the directory.